victornas91/victornas91/README.md

 ---

 15+ years working with IT, mainly support, infrastructure and as an ESL for brazilians.
 Now also 5+ years as a Public Sector Agent that started as an Adm Agent, now an IT Manager that oversees operations related to more than 3000 people.
+I'm also a Physics / Engineering Researcher, Software Developer and Machine Learning Engineer.

 Some of the services I offer:

-- Software Development for Games, Mobile and 3D Web Apps.
+- Software Development for Games and 3D Web Apps.
 - Intel Gathering, Web Scraping, Social Network Automation and Mobile Pentesting.
-- DevSecOps and FinOps consulting for AWS and Azure.
+- DevOps and FinOps consulting for AWS and Azure.

 The topics that I'm focused on researching:

-- Automotive Mechatronics.
+- Mechatronics / Embedded Systems / Android for Automotive and AI.
 - Mechanical Fabrication and Digital Twins for 4.0 Industry.
-- Embedded Systems for AI, Aerospace, Telco and Crypto.
-- Algo Trading.
 - Electromagnetism, Semiconductor Physics and Optics.
-- Machine Vision.
+- Machine Learning for Games, Computer Vision and LLM.
-- Programming Languages, Interpreters and Compilers.
+- Jet Propulsion, Thermodynamics Simulations and Fuels for Aerospace.
-- AI for Games.
+- Procedural Generation for 3D Modeling.

 Some of the integrated projects I'm developing right now as hobby for my Youtube channel (@victornas91):